corpnewt/HackUpdate/README.md

                         OCConfigCompare
   -n, --no-header       prevents clearing the screen and printing the header
                         at script start
+  -g, --debug-subscripts
+                        streams the output of the scripts HackUpdate calls for debug purposes
   -s SETTINGS, --settings SETTINGS
                         path to settings.json file to use (default is ./Scripts/settings.json)